Summer of Safety

 · Learn to swim

 If you (or anyone in your family) do not know how to swim, no worries, below you will find links to free and low cost swim lessons in Miami-Dade and Broward Counties.

-However, as the warmness across South Florida continues to increase, it is of the utmost importance to understand the health effects our weather can have for children.
-While many are excited for vacation season and the opportunity to take road trips with the family, this can also be a dangerous environment for the kids.
+However, as the warmness across South Florida continues to increase, it is of the utmost importance to understand the health effects our weather can have on children.
+While many are excited about vacation season and the opportunity to take road trips with the family, this can also be a dangerous environment for the kids.

 Did you know that heat strokes are one of the leading causes among children?
-Florida totaled 96 hot car deaths among victims 14 years old or younger from 1998 to 2020, according to NoHeatStroke.org, a nonprofit organization that seeks to track every child hot-car death in America.
+948 children have died due to Pediatric Vehicular Heatstroke (PVH) since 1998, according to NoHeatStroke.org, a nonprofit organization that seeks to track every child hot-car death in America.
 This is due to the fact that a child’s body can overheat easily, so children under four years old are at the greatest risk for heat-related illness.
 Not to worry, though; these deaths are 100% preventable.